How To Calculate How Much Tax You Owe

 Don’t forget about expenses – they’re another core means of lowering your bill before a Self Assessment deadline.

 Every profession has its own expense list.
 Some common fees crossover, of course (like the electricity costs for a home office, fuel mileage for business meetings, and industry magazine subscriptions), yet many others are unique to your trade.
 You need to know exactly what counts and what doesn’t.

 By listing the payment evidence for each item, service or training course, you can reduce your total taxable income.
-For example, our £50,000 worker may spend £6,000 a year on critical business running costs and investments.
-They can deduct it from the earning amount, leaving £46,000 of taxable turnover.
+For example, our £54,000 sole trader may spend £6,000 a year on critical business running costs and investments.
+They can deduct it from the earning amount, leaving £48,000 of taxable turnover.

 Collecting receipts and bank statements – and ensuring they match – is important if you wish to claim expenses effectively and compliantly.
 To do so, try GoSimpleTax: the mobile tax tool for freelancers, contractors, SMEs and any independent earner.

 You can input data over the course of your financial year and add it your Self Assessment as you go.
 Additionally, it functions as a salary tax calculator.
 You’ll see real-time tax figures rise or fall with 100% accuracy.